 Custom plastic welding / Fusion butt welding

-This is one of the only 2 Wegenerr fusion butt welding machines in all of Ontario.
+This is one of only a few Wegener fusion butt welding machines in all of Ontario.
 We use it to weld most thermoplastics.

 Greyco Products started plastic welding in 2006.
 Since that time we have become plastic welding experts, providing plastic tanks, containers, plastic plating barrels and custom fabrications of various sizes to the plating, coating and metal finishing industries.
 We utilize plastic materials and welding processes that will handle the size, solution density, solution temperature, load requirement and corrosion resistance that you require.